-An “Open the Box” conversation is a two way discussion and we want to explore the question of whether the church really is “Open to all?”
+An “Open the Box” conversation is a two-way discussion exploring the question of whether the church really is “Open to all?”

-We will be discussing how we ensure the inclusion of children with disabilities and their families in the life of the church.
+As a diocese, we will be discussing how we ensure the inclusion of children who have a range of disabilities/special educational needs and their families in the life of the church.
 It’s really important we listen to people who have this experience so we can learn from them.
 It’s about engaging with families in the right way and not imposing what we think they need or like.

 It’s also critical to hear from those who work or volunteer within the church environment so they can listen to what the families are saying.
 We aim to use the findings from the morning and then plan appropriate and relevant training for the workers.

 If we can have a conversation, we can ensure we are continually looking at what we need to do as a diocese to help churches with all members of their congregation.

 If we can understand how people feel the church currently facilitates them and also what they think we should do to improve it, then we can look at making sure the church really is open to all.

 As well as myself speaking about growing up as a deaf child in the church and what it really means to have a church that is open to all you’ll hear from Ruth Reed (Diocesan Disability Officer) who has dyslexia.
 While Local Missional Leader Rachel Bray shares her experience as a parent of autistic twins.